Cruxial0/DatasetClassifier/README.md

 A simple tool to help you speed up your workflow when manually scoring and categorizing images.

 ## Overview
-DatasetClassifier is an efficient image browser with advanced classification features.
-It utilizes PonyDiffusion's rating convention to score images from `score_9` to `score_4_up`.
+DatasetClassifier is an efficient and customizable image browser combined with categorization and scoring features.
+The purpose of DatasetClassifier is to speed up the manual workflow of curating larger datasets.
+I created it as no real alternatives existed at the time, with the best alternative being manually dragging/dropping images into folders in windows file explorer.

+As an example workflow, I usually use this tool to quickly curate and discard unwanted images from large datasets downloaded from booru.
+I like to make models of broad subjects, so the datasets usually end up being around 20-30k images.
+Using this tool, I can get through about 3-4 thousand images an hour, making it much more efficient (not to mention less straining) than windows file explorer.

 ![DatasetClassifier Interface](https://github.com/user-attachments/assets/20d55a39-b5c4-438c-b7a2-1f9ddef0e3f6)